 The ruin of the small Vitányvár aka Vitány castle stands on the northern edge of the Vértes Mountains, Hungary, east of the village of Vértessomló, above Körtvélyespuszta.
 The ruin is hidden near the 417-meter-high Nyerges Hill, at the very end of a wooded ridge.
 From there, you can take delight in a magnificent view of the surroundings, towards the villages of Vértessomló and Környe.
 Its ruins are worth a visit, as its walls have witnessed glorious battles against the Turks.
-Vitányvár is a typical example of 14th-century castle constructions.
+Vitányvár is a typical example of 14th-century castle construction.
 Also, Vitány and Gerencsérvár, a small castle next to it, are famous for the most romantic medieval love story of the Vértes Mountain.

 No one knows who was the first builder of Vitány Castle, he may have been a member of the famous Csák clan.
 The member of this clan occupied the surrounding lands towards the end of the 13th century.
 Soon after the Mongolian invasion, they were joining in the great wave of the castle-building project of King Béla IV.

 The outer wall surrounding the castle had been rebuilt at least three times.
 As for the first period of the 14th century, there was a wall only on the east side, in front of the inner gate of the castle.
-The castle is located at the end of a ridge but on the less defendable side, it was fortified by a fore-fort and outer ramparts.
+The castle is located at the end of a ridge but on the less defendable side, it was fortified by a fore-fort and outer rampart.

 Our diplomas first mention Vitányvár in 1319, when Mihály of the Gutkeled clan was the castellan until 1324.
 It was already a royal castle at that time, two years before King Károly Róbert had officially bartered the castles of the Csák clan in the Vértes Mountain.
 This is how Vitány, together with the Gesztes Castle, came under the control of the Comes of Győr castle.

 The castle was listed in the documents written in 1379 as “Castrum Vitam, Vytam, Wyttam”.
 King Zsigmond (Sigismund) pledged it to Frederick Hohenzollern in 1410.
-His castellan was called Erik Silstrang in 1417 who was also in charge of Gesztes castle.
+His castellan was called Erik Silstrang in 1417 he was also in charge of Gesztes castle.
 It is thanks to him that he drove away the robbers raging around Pozsony (Bratislava, Pressburg) and then hiding in the forests of Vértes Mountain.

 The castle was pledged by King Albert Habsburg to Rozgonyi István in 1439.
 Vitány was inherited by his son, János, the following year, but not undisturbed because he had to fight a lot with his relatives for the ownership.
 (Please note, that I use the Eastern name order for Hungarian names where family names come first.)
-Here you can read about Várgesztes castle that is near Vitány:
+Here you can read about Várgesztes castle which is near Vitány: